PierreQuentel/brython_developer_docs/README.md

-# brython_developer_docs
+# Brython Developer Documentation
-Documentation for Brython developers
+Describes the internals of [Brython] (https://github.com/PierreQuentel/brython) and how developers can contribute to the project.